-2.2 Elective courses
+2.2 Elective courses (regular track only)

 When you have found a research topic and a research group, including a supervisor, you make a list of elective courses for your in-depth knowledge and fill it in the "Study Programme form".
 You do this together with your supervisor who will help you.
-This list needs the approval of both the chairholder of your supervisor and the director of education of SET, professor Van der Meer.
+This list needs the approval of both the chair holder of your supervisor and the director of education of SET.
 You can find this list on the website www.utwente.nl/set and in Annex 1.